Support the Farm Museum - Donate Now to the Annual Fund!

 • Farming with the Land: Learn all about farmers' relationship with the land, the influence of industrialization on agriculture, and sustainable agricultural practices.
 Conduct a soil erosion science experiment for hands-on learning. 🔷🌿

-• Hands on History: Tour the museum's permanent exhibits and learn the fundamentals of archaeology, history, and museum practice. 🔷🟧
+• Hands on History: Tour the museum's permanent exhibits and learn the fundamentals of archaeology, history, and museum practice.
+Gain hands on experience with our artifacts and speak with our curator. 🔷🟧

 • Mapping: Use our surveying chains and learn about the history of mapmaking and surveying. 🔷⚙️